-Sculptures and outdoor art are gorgeous ways to divide your space.
-They’re interesting to look at and really a lovely option to traditional screens or fences.
-If you’re a bit creative, you can even create a sculpture yourself or if you don’t have that gene, there are plenty you can purchase from hardware stores, galleries or nurseries.
+Sculptures and outdoor art are another gorgeous way to divide your space.
+They’re interesting to look at and are a more fun alternative to traditional screens or fences.
+If you’re creative, you can even create a sculpture yourself!
+Alternatively, there are plenty of options you can browse at hardware stores, galleries or nurseries.

 8. Clad the walls

 Wall cladding is another excellent option for decorating your garden and dividing it into various sections.
 It’s also handy in that wall cladding has many options, even within specific minerals.
 Stone wall cladding is a simpler and more cost effective way of giving your wall a ‘stone’ look and adding a lovely natural look to your backyard that seamlessly blends with the rest of your garden.
 Wall cladding works great as a surrounding wall for a specific area or even as a pathway or low wall to sit on.
 Whether you choose the herringbone, brick-style or naturally broken stones pieced together, your outdoor area will look stunning!

 If you want to create a shaded area where you and your family and friends are protected from the elements, adding a walled or roofed area is a great idea.
 A pergola, whether walled or open, can act as a seating, lounge or entertaining area.
 You can even use trellis as walls so that the area is lovely and airy.
 The pergola can be installed literally anywhere in your garden – bang smack in the middle of the backyard, on grass, decking or stone, or even in the corner of a deck.
 Once positioned in your ideal location, you can really make the area ‘pop’ by decorating it with furniture, textiles and lights.

 As you can see, dividing your garden into various sections is a simple process and can add a new element of fun, serenity and joy to your backyard.